 I was blown away by the many things Amsterdam is famous for, including its many canals, canal houses, and beautifully historic architecture.
-However, my favorite thing about Amsterdam is its art culture.
+However, my favorite thing about studying abroad in Amsterdam is its art culture.
 From a museum about cows to the well-known Rijksmuseum, there’s art to appeal to everyone!

 I was completely overwhelmed by the gigantic collection at the Rijksmuseum.
 At the Rijks, there is over 800 years of Dutch and international art.
 It is currently the country’s largest collection of art, featuring pieces from Rembrandt, Vermeer, and Steen.

 I used the Rijks App (free on the app store!) to download an audio tour of the “highlights” of the Rijks.
 There were quite a few tours to choose from; I wish I’d had more time to explore them all!

 The Royal Palace

 I happened upon the Royal Palace, one of the Netherlands’ most important and historic monuments, completely by accident.
 It originally served as Amsterdam’s town hall.
 Throughout the years and transitions of power, the government building was transformed into the magnificent palace that stands today.
 The palace continues to be utilized for state visits from world leaders and heads of state.
 However, most of the year, it is open for visitors.
 Not to mention, it’s absolutely stunning.